Fostering Resilience to Alleviate Separation Anxiety

 different caregivers.
 The sense of familiarity and symbol of

-can be beneficial in building a child’s confidence
+connection can be beneficial in building a child’s confidence

 as they navigate their independence.
 Our affirmation hearts are